 resourcecentral.org/gardens/ for Garden-In-A-Box info – Colorado.

 City and County of Denver announced on November 29, 2018 its intention to certify as a community habitat via NWF, in partnership with Colorado Wildlife Federation, Denver Water and Denver Public Schools.
-They intend to reach certification by the end of this year.
 When individuals and homeowner/neighborhood associations in the City and County of Denver certify their gardens, this contributes to the points required for Denver to reach community certification status.

 Former Colorado Governor John Hickenlooper declared June Colorado’s polliinator month.